 Click here to see a map of Area C.

 You can pay for the entrance ticket in parking meters, ATMs from the Milan Transport Company, ATMs of Intesa Sanpaolo, in garages, at tobacconists, over the phone, or online.
+Please note that as of July 2023, the sale of paper tickets has been discontinued.
+Existing paper tickets are still accepted and can be used until the 29th of October, 2024.

 Here is how to pay for the entrance ticket online.